 - There’s no real time limit: Though you have a guide for 2 hours, there is no real time limit on the game.
 You can play it for however long you want.
 If you have a lot of time in Atlanta, you could actually extend the scavenger hunt over your entire trip.

-- Don’t try to go in order: The items on your list don’t have to be completed in order.
-They’re categorized by type of item: Atlanta sights, signs, food, animals, etc. Keep an eye out for the smaller items as you walk around to the bigger sites.
+- Don’t try to go in order: You don’t have to complete the items on your list in order.
+They’re categorized according type of item: Atlanta sights, signs, food, animals, etc. Keep an eye out for the smaller items as you walk around to the bigger sites.
 And there are some trivia questions and questions for your guide dispersed throughout the list that are worth a lot of points, so make sure you take care of those guide questions in the 2 hours in which you have your guide.

 - Stay charged: This scavenger hunt is totally mobile-based, so make sure you have your phone all charged up or bring a portable charger with you.

-Have you tried Operation City Quest in your city?
+Did you find this review of Operation City Quest in Atlanta helpful?
 Let me know in the comments!